Does home insurance cover cracked render and walls?

 This is true only if your home has not suffered subsidence in the past (though there are some specialist insurance policies that will cover properties with subsidence history.)

-Your buildings insurance policy will cover the cost of repairing damage to the structure of your home that occurs as the result of subsidence, including the repair of cracks.
+Your buildings insurance policy will cover the cost of repairing damage to the structure of your home that occurs as the result of subsidence, including cracks.

 It won’t normally cover the cost of preventing further subsidence and movement of your home though.

-Some policies offer to meet the cost of your accommodation should you need to move out of your home if it needs extensive repair.
+Some policies offer to cover the cost of your accommodation if your home needs extensive repair and you have to move out.

 Subsidence claims usually come with an excess in the region of £1,000.

-Premiums and excesses can increase after you’ve made a subsidence claim with your insurer, especially if it’s still at risk of further movement.
+Premiums and excesses usually increase after you’ve made a subsidence claim with your insurer, especially if it’s still at risk of further movement.

 Some companies won’t insure you at all if your home has had subsidence issues as they see it as too much of a risk.